As you’re optimizing your site for search, you’re going to eventually ask the big question:

-You’ve used Google before, so you’re probably pretty familiar with how it works, aren’t you?
-You type in a keyword, a phrase, or a question, and Google shows you a list of links to webpages that you might want to see.
+You’ve used a search engine before, so you’re probably pretty familiar with how it works.
+You type in a keyword, a phrase, or a question, and the search engine shows you a list of links to webpages that you might want to see.
 Those links are ranked according to relevance.

 Now, think about that in terms of ranking your website in Google.